 NOTE: We have given out all funds available for 2017.
 The next application period for 2018 travel will open this fall, with a December 31, 2017, deadline.

-We encourage full time or part time employees of NEFLIN member libraries to apply for a stipend of up to $500 to be used towards registration and travel to:
+We encourage full time or part time employees of NEFLIN member libraries to apply for a stipend of up to $500 for out of state travel and up to $250 for in state travel to be used towards:

 • library related conferences